Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Convergence Analysis

-Finding an exact analytic expression for equilibrium points for a given network with given bias parameters is unfortunately difficult in general.
-In \Cref{sec::community_network}, we show how to find equilibrium points for the simplified community network, which is possible because it is a small example.
-In the result that follows, we present a set of equations which can be used numerically to solve for equilibrium points.
+Finding an exact analytic expression for equilibrium points for a given network with given bias parameters is unfortunately difficult in general. \ifeight \else In \Cref{sec::community_network}, we show how to find equilibrium points for the simplified community network, which is possible because it is a small example. \fi We present a set of equations which can be used numerically to solve for equilibrium points.

 \begin{proposition} The equilibrium points of the expected dynamics are given by the solutions to the equations

 where $i \in \{1,\ldots, n\}$ and $\mu_i = \frac{1}{\degree(i)}\sum_{j=1}^n a_{i,j}\beta_j$.